xyyxhf/GELRTLM-A-Semi-Supervised-Multi-Sensor-Information-Fusion-Tensor-Learning-For-Fault-Diagnosis/README.md

 School of Mechanical Engineering, Anhui University of Technology, Ma’anshan, 243032, China.

 # Citation
 For further introductions to semi-supervised tensor learning and information fusion in bearing fault diagnosis, please read our [paper](https://doi.org/10.1016/j.inffus.2023.102222).
-And if you find this repository useful and use it in your works, please cite our paper, thank you~:  <br>
+And if you find this repository useful and use it in your works, please cite our paper, thank you sosososososo much.  <br>

 @article{XU2024102222,<br>
 author = {Haifeng Xu and Xu Wang and Jinfeng Huang and Feibin Zhang and Fulei Chu},<br>